 Purpose: Why UCF Uses Search Committees in the Hiring Process identify and hire the best talent and by making outreach efforts to all qualified individuals to apply for employment.
-The University maintains an Affirmative Action Plan (AAP) aimed at developing and maintaining a broadly representative workforce and remains committed to seeking the best-qualified person to fill each available position.
+The University is committed to seeking the best-qualified person to fill each available position.
 With the assistance of the search committee process, candidates for employment will be assured careful and fair consideration.

-The University strives to ensure that it recruits and retains an excellent and inclusive faculty, staff, and student body by partnering with search committees and stakeholders to
+The University strives to ensure that it recruits and retains an excellent faculty, staff, and student body from varied backgrounds by partnering with search committees and stakeholders to

-In addition, UCF complies with federal and state laws and regulations that prohibit discrimination in its employment practices and prepares and implements an AAP based on its obligations as a federal contractor.
-Those obligations specify that the University must fairly apply procedures for employment selection, relate the selection criteria to the duties of the position, and make good faith efforts to recruit persons from groups currently underutilized by race and sex.
+UCF complies with federal and state laws/regulations that prohibit discrimination in its employment practices, and as a federal contractor, UCF prepares and implements Affirmative Action Plans (AAPs) for veterans and individuals with disabilities as required by the Vietnam Era Veterans Readjustment Assistance Act (VEVRAA) and Section 503 of the Rehabilitation Act.
+These obligations also specify that the University must fairly apply procedures for employment selection, relate the selection criteria to the duties of the position, and make efforts to recruit qualified persons, including veterans and individuals with disabilities.
 Search committees assist the University in meeting all these legal commitments.